HomeGrown: music in McNairy

 The Stanton Littlejohn Sessions

 Around 1946, McNairy County musician, Stanton Littlejohn, picked up a recording console and began making acetate disc (lacquer) recordings of his friends and family at his Eastview, Tennessee home.
 Recording for more than ten years, the amateur sound engineer captured the performances of dozens of old-time musicians, southern gospel quartets, and traditional country artists, from Southwest Tennessee and North Mississippi.
 In 2009 Arts in McNairy began the painstaking process of collecting and digitizing as many of Littlejohn's recordings as possible.
 The project was funded in part by the Tennessee Arts Commission and the American Folklife Center, Library of Congress.
 With the aid of Littlejohn's family and technical assistance provided by Center for Popular Music at Middle Tennessee State University, AiM's heritage arts team was able to preserve more than two hundred tracks of Littlejohn's music.
 All of the material is available for listening at the McNairy County Historical Museum in the AiM Cultural Collection or at the Archives in the McNairy County Courthouse.
 A compilation CD, The Littlejohn Sessions Vol. 1, was released in 2014.
-Contact us for purchasing information or download audio samples here.
+Contact us for more information or download audio samples and link to the online store here.

 Brooms and Broomcorn Heritage